OrthoFinder/OrthoFinder/_tutorials/guide-to-results.md

     <li><strong><code>Genes 2</code></strong>: the list of genes descended from the other copy of the duplicate gene.</li>
   </ol>

-    a.
-"Orthogroup"

-    b.
-"Species Tree node" (see Species_Tree/SpeciesTree_rooted_node_labels.txt)
-    c.
-"Gene tree node" (see corresponding orthogroup tree in Resolved_Gene_Trees/)
-    d.
-"Support" (proportion of expected species for which both copies of the duplicated gene are present)
-    e.
-"Type"
-      i.
-"Terminal": duplication on a terminal branch of the species tree ii.
-"Non-Terminal": duplication on an internal branch of the species tree & therefore shared by more than one species iii.
-"Non-Terminal: STRIDE": Non-Terminal duplication that also passes the very stringent STRIDE checks for what the topology of the gene tree should be post-duplication)
-    f.
-"Genes 1" (the list of genes descended from one of the copies of the duplicate gene)
-    g.
-"Genes 2" (the list of genes descended from the other copy of the duplicate gene.

 - **SpeciesTree_Gene_Duplications_0.5_Support.txt**<br>
   It provides a summation of the above duplications over the branches of the species tree.
 The numbers after each